-The City of Johannesburg was awarded the rights to host a Metropolis initiative known as the Caring Cities Initiative.
-The announcement was made at the Metropolis Congress in Hyderabad in October 2014 as a result of Johannesburg hosting a conference in 2013.
-The City of Johannesburg invited GCRO to join the Caring Cities Initiative as a content partner based GCRO’s strength in quality of life surveys, indicators as well as earlier work on the GCRO Barometer.
-This joint project provides an opportunity for the partner (i.e. CoJ and GCRO) to:
+The City of Johannesburg was awarded the right to host a Metropolis initiative known as the Caring Cities Initiative.
+The announcement was made at the Metropolis Congress in Hyderabad in October 2014, following Johannesburg's hosting of a Metropolis conference in 2013.
+The City of Johannesburg invited GCRO to join the Caring Cities Initiative as a content partner based on GCRO’s strength in quality of life surveys, indicators, as well as earlier work on the GCRO Barometer.
+This joint project provided an opportunity for the partners (i.e. CoJ and GCRO) to:

-- Exchange information, knowledge, know-how and good practices on a project or theme of interest,
+- Exchange information, knowledge, know-how and good practices on theme of mutual interest

-- Attain higher visibility and a good international positioning of the project and the city,
+- Attain higher visibility and a good international positioning for the project and the city

-- Transform its own practice and encourage the formation of an institutional culture of exchange, and improvement at the internal level.
+- Transform city-level practice and encourage the formation of an institutional culture of exchange, innovation and improvement.

 One of GCRO’s approaches is to carry out benchmarking, comparing the GCR with other city regions in elsewhere in the world.
 This project provided an excellent opportunity to do just that.

-This project was completed and report delivered to City of Johannesburg.
-The outputs consists of a report and an online questionnaire which generates a caring cities index based in an individual responses.
+This project was completed and report delivered to the City of Johannesburg in mid-2017.
+The outputs consisted of a final report and an online questionnaire which generated a caring cities index based in an individual responses.

 Mushongera, D., Abrahams, C. & Ebrahim, Z. (2017).
 'Joburg Caring Cities Initiative - A ‘caring city’ - what matters every day to ordinary people in the city.'
-A new way for assessing the performance of cities across the world Research Report
+Research Report